Elon Musk's SpaceX is using a dangerously powerful rocket technology

 "It's a matter of having a good risk discussion so that we understand that," he said.
 "I would just say that instead of working it in the press, we work in the engineering review boards."

-When Reed was down at Cape Canaveral, Fla., on a recent trip, he came across a room on a special tour where the astronauts' families from the shuttle program used to wait ahead of the rocket launch.
+When Reed was down at Cape Canaveral, Florida, on a recent trip, he came across a room on a special tour where the astronauts' families from the shuttle programme used to wait ahead of the rocket launch.

 They were stunned to see that a whiteboard with drawings made by the children of the crew lost in the 2003 Columbia disaster was still there, preserved.